Director: Joia S. Mukherjee, MD, MPH

 The Harvard Medical School Department of Global Health and Social Medicine offers a Master of Medical Sciences in Global Health Delivery (MMSc-GHD).

 The MMSc-GHD combines a rigorous cross-university curriculum focused on the development of the tools needed to perform social and delivery science and policy research in resource-limited settings.
 The core component of the MMSc-GHD is a field-based mentored research project in global health.
-Students submit a master’s thesis based on this work.
-Learn more about MMSc-GHD program details.
+Students submit a master’s thesis based on this work. we invite you to learn more about MMSc-GHD program details and to read an alumni profile of Aneel, Brar, MA, MMSc '16.

 The first cohort of students is featured in this brief video:

 Why choose to pursue the MMSc-GHD?

 - Students complete a mentored research project focused on delivering health care in a low-resource setting.

 - The projects are directly relevant to care delivery.

 - Students will actively work on innovations to deliver health care with an equity agenda.

 The course curriculum introduces students to the key problems and methodologic approaches relevant to global health delivery research.
 Courses cover quantitative methods, qualitative methods, approaches to monitoring and evaluation, global health delivery and research ethics, and theoretical perspectives from the social sciences relevant to medicine.
 Courses are offered through Harvard Medical School, Harvard School of Public Health, and Harvard Business School.
 The courses prepare students to situate global health work in its broad social, economic, and political contexts.
 In addition, social science and mixed methods analytics prepare students to assess the needs of a population, the feasibility of a delivery program, its effectiveness, and the resources and political will required to scale pilot projects into larger programs.

 The mentored research project offers students significant hands-on experience and allows them to participate in the design, conduct, and evaluation of an innovative global health delivery program.
 Beyond developing skills in global health delivery, students have the opportunity to contribute to the quality of health care delivery at the sites where they work, to enhance the training available to local clinical staff, and to contribute to the growing knowledge base that is transforming global health.